What is VarAC Wednesday?

 Once you have reviewed your message to verify it is correct click the "SEND" button to place the message in your Outbox

-What do I use in subject and message body?
+What do I use as the subject and message body?

-Subject: VarAC Wednesday Check-InMessage body: call sign, first name, city or town, country, state, (HF or VHF, etc.) EXAMPLE 1: WA8YNQ, Mark, Cincinnati, Hamilton, OH (HF) EXAMPLE 2: ZS1OSS, Daniel, Cape Town, South Africa (VHF)
+Subject: VarAC Wednesday Check-InMessage body: call sign, first name, city or town, county (if applicable), country or state (HF or VHF, etc.) EXAMPLE 1 Message body: WA8YNQ, Mark, Cincinnati, Hamilton, OH (HF) EXAMPLE 2 Message body: ZS1OSS, Daniel, Cape Town, South Africa (VHF)

 How can canned templates be used to speed up your check-in?